asavoy/qmk_firmware/keyboards/crkbd/keymaps/asavoy-corne-mx/README.md

 * Can add new layers as layer taps on alphas
 * OLEDs don't work
 * Cmd-tab combo only swaps windows because it doesn't hold cmd between taps
-* Move numpad zero over, to be easier to access, especially when typing quickly

 Edit workflow: